• Skip to primary navigation

 • Cookies taste just like carrot cake - this recipe is so fun because these cookies taste just like carrot cake all in one handheld bundle!
 There are fresh grated carrots right in the cookie dough, and a blend of sweet spices just like traditional carrot cake.

-• Cream cheese frosting filling - carrot cake cookies wouldn't be complete without cream cheese frosting, so each one is literally stuffed with cream cheese frosting!
-It is so creamy and smooth and it is the best surprise!
-You can't have carrot cake without cream cheese frosting, am I right?!
+• Cream cheese filling - carrot cake cookies wouldn't be complete without cream cheese frosting, so each one is literally stuffed with it!
+They're kind of like carrot cake cheesecake cookies with this creamy and smooth cheesecake filling that is the best surprise!

 • Fresh grated carrots - there are freshly grated carrots right in the cookie dough and it works great!